 DAY THREE – Oviedo to Llanes

-Many hearty courses and, a few too many glasses of wine later, we are back on the bus in the direction of Oviedo.
-Where both our train and a city tour await.
-The city tour feels a bit rushed “we have a lot to see, in a very short time” our guide mutters as she ushers us along.
+Many hearty courses and, a few too many glasses of wine later, we are back on the bus in the direction of Oviedo, where both our train and a city tour await.
+Oviedo is undeniably beautiful, filled with mementos of Spain’s past, most notably Oviedo Cathedral (wowza!), home to a shroud believed to have been used to wrap Christ’s head after his death (slightly eerie truth be told).

-As the tour draws to a close, we have a bit of free time to explore Oviedo by ourselves.
-Just enough to try the local biscuits and snap a few quick shots of the iconic sights.
-As dusk starts to settle, we retreat back to the Costa Verde Express.
-Over dinner, the wine in our glasses gently sways from left to right as the train winds its way to Llanes.
+As dusk starts to settle, we retreat to the Costa Verde Express.
+Over dinner, the wine in our glasses gently sways from left to right as the train winds its way to Llanes, our final stop of the day.

 FOODIE TIP | Make sure to head to Confitería Rialto, the birthplace of the region’s most famous biscuits, moscovitas.
 Thin wafers covered in chocolate.